SETAC North America Session Chair Job Description and Guidance

 - Each platform session consists of 8 presentations.
 Please select a maximum of 5–6 designated presenters for your core group that you specifically recruit to be included in your session.
 The remaining slots will be filled with other abstracts that were submitted to your session.
 All quality abstract submissions in your session that cannot fit into your platform session will be accepted into the corresponding poster session.
 Please keep in mind that we seek to have sessions that:

 - Provide a balance among professionals on a multisectors, interdisciplinary and multinational basis

 - Have good science

 - Present a well-rounded perspective on the session topic

 - Critically review all submitted abstracts in their assigned session and provide recommendations for the acceptance or rejection of each abstract.
-Give written comments through the website to the Abstract Review Committee regarding recommendations for the best final slate of 8 platform presentations, remaining poster presentations and any other recommendations that would be helpful to the Committee.
+Give written comments through the website to the technical subcommittee regarding recommendations for the best final slate of 8 platform presentations, remaining poster presentations and any other recommendations that would be helpful to the committee.
 Guidance on how to access and review the abstracts on the SETAC database is provided by the SETAC office via email.

 - Organize the flow of the platform and corresponding poster sessions so that presentations collectively “tell a story” or present a completed body of research, when appropriate to the session topic.
 Posters of similar content, related research or by the same author should be grouped together as well.

 - Ensure that as a group the platform presentations provide a well-rounded perspective on the session topic